What does my brain look like? And other questions I asked my MRI today

 What do those bits look like?
 Obviously I don’t know so I’m relying on you but I imagine that it’s a little like that film ‘The Abyss’.
 You know the one?

 Well if you haven’t seen it, it’s a film about the darkest parts of the ocean’s depths.
-You have to really suit up in some pretty high-tech gear to get there and blind, translucent amphibians slide around in inky darkness.
+You have to suit up in some pretty high-tech gear and blind, translucent amphibians slide around.

 Perhaps that’s where some special thoughts are brooding.
-Inventions?
-Great novels?
 I’d like to think they’re just safely hibernating and ready to pop to the surface one day when they get hungry.

-I hope that I’ve convinced you that I’m not just grey matter.
-No I’m swirling gymnasts, grassy fields and fireworks.
-I’m little girls on swings and deep oceans of untapped genius.
+I’m swirling gymnasts, grassy fields and fireworks.
+I’m little girls on swings and oceans of untapped genius.
 I’m yellow and red and purple.
-I’m a green leprechaun of doubt.
-I’m every single beautiful word that I’ve read and written.
+I’m a leprechaun of doubt.
+I’m poems and music.

 My brain is pretty special actually, so I’m hoping that all is well in there.